status-im/nim-json-rpc/README.md

 ### `processMessage`

-To simplify and unify processing within the client, the `processMessage` procedure can be used to perform conversion and error checking from the received string originating from the transport to the `JsonNode` representation that is passed to the RPC.
+To simplify and unify processing within the client, the `processMessage` procedure can be used to perform conversion and error checking from the received string originating from the transport to the `Json document` representation that is passed to the RPC.

-After a RPC returns, this procedure then completes the futures set by `call` invocations using the `id` field of the processed `JsonNode` from `line`.
+After a RPC returns, this procedure then completes the futures set by `call` invocations using the `id` field of the processed `Json document` from `line`.

 #### Parameters